 As managers and leaders prepare to lead in the new normal, their success will be closely tied to the success of the relationships they build with their teams and the culture they establish in their organizations.
 To do this, managers must prioritize and reimagine their 1:1s.
-After all, it is always the people that define the success of any endeavor.
+After all, it is always the people who define the success of any endeavor.

 A one-on-one meeting is a dedicated, unrestricted conversation between a manager and an employee.
-(Sometimes, this could also be structured between managers and skip level employees).
-In the pre-pandemic work-world, in most instances, the 1:1 was synonymous with coffee or lunch meetings with a team member, conversation about personal and professional life conditions, and usually involved frank discussions about OKRs or project deliverables.
+(Sometimes, this could also be structured between managers and skip-level employees).
+In the pre-pandemic work world, in most instances, the 1:1 was synonymous with coffee or lunch meetings with a team member, conversation about personal and professional life conditions, and usually involved frank discussions about OKRs or project deliverables.

 As a rule of thumb, a 1:1 is a more casual and relaxed meeting where two-way conversations can give rise to better communication and understanding.
-It stands out from other meetings since the 1:1 stipulates that participants do not converse about daily tasks, projects statuses, deadlines, etc., but instead focus on relationship-building which usually leads to increased productivity in teams.
+It stands out from other meetings since the 1:1 stipulates that participants do not converse about daily tasks, project statuses, deadlines, etc., but instead focus on relationship-building which usually leads to increased productivity in teams.